 As your representative, I promise I will always fight for my constituency.
 Not just for those who have voted for me, but all Arkansans in total.
 As such, I would employ multiple technologies to not only allow you to voice your opinion, but also have it counted, just like your vote counted.

 *The true majority vote of my constituents shall determine how I vote on every topic before me.
-My opinion is but one vote, the peoples' opinion is the outcome, with a caveat of course.
+But one vote, the peoples' opinion is the outcome, with a caveat of course.
 On topics where there is little or no interest expressed by more than 30% of constituents voting on the website I intend to create for this purpose, or by phone, I will vote for what I believe is in the best interest of our area and the country, creating a hybrid of Representative-Democracy.

-*Nothing is hidden.
+TRANSPARENT Congressman *Open and Honest is verified/audited, not just lip service. *Nothing is hidden.
 All votes will be audited, readily available to constituents and recorded and posted on the website.

-*Eliminates Lobbyist influence/favoritism, etc.
+*NO OUTSIDE INFLUENCE *Eliminates Lobbyist influence/favoritism, etc.

 What: A campaign that is by the people, FOR the people.
 A senatorial run the will give Arkansans a true voice in the legislative process, a direct democracy.

 Why: Our representatives have forgotten their role and the definition of the position.
 They need a refresher course in, “How to truly represent the people and not themselves or special interest groups.”
 I vow to fight tooth and nail, every day for our government to represent OUR interests, OUR liberties, OUR rights, OUR well being, not only those who can afford to give giant sums of money to our representatives.

 Federal Election, November 3, 2020.

 Direct Representation “Independent/No Label”: I represent constituents on a per issue basis.
 Political parties were created to control the flow of government through helping candidates get elected, that is why I abstain from joining one for their help.
 I believe a representative should answer to the people, not a political party.
 I will hold a minimum of 12 town halls per year.
 I will have a schedule book where constituents can sign up to have a morning coffee, brunch, or meeting, or even sign up to cast some lines in the water and voice their concerns while catching some fish.

 Election Campaign: -Enlist local help and college talent to change politics as we know it.

 To serve is an honor.

 We are coming to a tipping point in this country where the common man can no longer serve in the Government that was established to serve the common man.
 Compound that with the realization that our voices are not being heard and it’s time for a new era in politics.
-This candidacy is truly “For the People, By the People”, and we have the technology to make it so…..
+This candidacy is truly “For the People, By the People”, and we have the technology to make it so.

 We have been "represented" by congressmen that are more concerned with filling their coffers than what is best for Arkansans.
 67% of children born in Arkansas are covered by Medicaid, yet our representatives are voting to cut Medicaid?
 It's time for us to stand up and tell the corrupt politicians that enough is ENOUGH!
 There is no excuse for Arkansas to be the 49th lowest income state in America, while paying the 3rd highest taxes!
 Politicians must stop cutting the social programs we depend on in exchange for large sums of money!